cobbler/cobbler.github.io/index.md

  </div>
  <div class="span6">
   <h4>Who's using Cobbler?</h4>
-  <p>The companies to the right are just a sample of the hundreds of companies, universities and government orgnaizations that rely on Cobbler every day to build their infrastructure.</p>
+  <p>These are just a small sample of the hundreds of companies, universities and government orgnaizations that rely on Cobbler every day to build their infrastructure.</p>
   <p><a href="/users.html" class="btn btn-info btn-small">More Info</a></p>
  </div>
 </div>